rabbitmq/rabbitmq-website/site/release-notes/README-3.1.0.txt

 federation plugin
 -----------------
 bug fixes
-24223 support basic.nack
+24223 handle basic.nack if sent by the server

 enhancements
-25406 allow an upstream to specify multiple URLs for failover 25433 allow choice of acknowledgement mode, permitting faster but less
+25406 allow specification of multiple URLs in an upstream for failover 25433 allow choice of acknowledgement mode, permitting faster but less
       reliable delivery